thearn/math-genealogy/README.md

 ##TODO:

-- Methods that will graph just the minimum path between groups individuals (like the six-degrees of Kevin Bacon project, but with groups of arbitrary size)
+- Methods that will graph just the minimum path between groups individuals, by finding their most recent common grand-advisor